Photo:Courtesy of Baum und Pferdgarten; Getty Images/Victor Virgile; Courtesy of Prada; Getty Images/Stephane Cardinale - Corbis; Courtesy of Miu Miu

-"I love a pop of color now and then, and I'm excited that bold, bubblegum pink will be making its way into our wardrobes for Spring.
+"I love a pop of color now and then, and I'm excited that bold, bubblegum pink that's making its way into our wardrobes for spring.
 It makes a powerful statement and looks chic when paired with neutrals such as grey and camel."

-"The trend I want to leave behind in 2020 is chain-embellished shoes.
+"The trend I'm leaving behind in 2020 is chain-embellished shoes.
 Sure, they're pretty but I'm erring on the side of all things practical when it comes to my shoe choices right now.
-(Who knows, maybe I'll change my mind towards the end of next year?!)."
+(Who knows?
+Maybe I'll change my mind towards summer.)"

 Pictured: Chanel S/S 21